felicityin/ckbox/README.md

 # Ckbox

-Ckbox provides convenient APIs to interact with the Nervos CKB.
+Ckbox offers a set of tools to make it easy to interact with the Nervos CKB.

 - CoinClient: Transfer the ckb.
 Issue and transfer the sUDT.
 Get the balance.
 - ContractClient: Deploy and upgrade the contract.